frabjous/open-guide-editor/README.md

 The default configuration uses [pandoc](https://pandoc.org) for markdown conversions, but it can be configured to use other tools.

 It was created to be used for the [Open Guide Typesetting Framework](https://github.com/frabjous/open-guide-typesetting-framework), though could be used independently.

-The project is young, but it has recently gotten to the stage where it might be usable by others, but not much testing has been done.

-If you would like to try out OGE without installing it on your own computer or server, [email me](mailto:klement@umass.edu) and let me know.

 # Demonstration